 Subscribe to Veganuary

-Veganuary isn’t just a name, it’s a full non-profit organization that’s there to promote veganism and support people in their transition by offering tips and advice.
+Veganuary isn’t just a word, it’s a full-blown non-profit organization that’s there to promote veganism and support people in their transition by offering Veganuary tips and advice.
 Lazy?
 Take the pledge and sign up to their newsletter to receive daily recipes, tips and more right to your mailbox.
 Reading this and it’s not January?
 No problem!
 You can start Veganuary — and sign up to take the pledge — at any time of year.

-Below is a list of my favorite documentaries:
+Below is a list of my favourite documentaries:

 Clean up Your Kitchen